What First Time Home Buyers Need to Know for Mortgage Pre-Approval

 Your pre-approval will most likely consist of a fairly quick on-line application, providing the above referenced documents, a credit check and most importantly, a phone conversation and consultation.
 There are many factors to consider when selecting a mortgage program and this conversation should help guide you and the mortgage lender to the perfect loan structure for you.
 Pre-approvals are typically valid for 120 days so if you buy within that time frame, you should be all set.
 If not, you will need to update your credit report and some of your financial documents.
 The lender should provide you with a copy of this pre-approval letter which you will definitely want to share with your real estate agent, assuming you are working with one at that time.

 Now the fun begins.
 With your pre-approval in hand, you have a great idea of how much home you can afford.
 The home search process is quite involved but if you are like 90% of the rest of the country, you will most likely begin looking at homes on line.
 But once you get serious, make sure you engage a top notch real estate agent who really knows the market where you want to buy.
 Some homes never even make it to the Multiple Listing Service (MLS) so you want to work with an agent who is in the know.
 Every good mortgage lender should know a good agent in your desired market.

 The home purchase and home financing processes are still very complicated, involved and labor intensive.
 While you can find a lot of information online, you should always pick up the phone and talk to an expert.
 Sometimes a 10-minute call can be worth hours of online research.
-Contact United Home Loans at 708-531-8388 for expert advice specific to your situation.
+Contact United Home Loans below or at 708-531-8388 for expert advice specific to your situation.